-This file focuses on unexpected or untimely death and things like whether or not to put funeral photos in a scrapbook and how much detail to journal.
+This file focuses on unexpected or untimely death, whether or not to put funeral photos in a scrapbook, how much detail to journal, etc.

 Also see Addiction, Scrapping Difficult Times, Memorial Albums, Memorial Poems, Baby Memorial Albums, Children Memorial Albums, Firefighters, Law Enforcement, and Military.